Iron Soldier

 Buildings crumble into physics-affected cubes.

 Levels get surprisingly active.
 Ground enemies and defenses seem static and pre-placed.
-You’ll see tanks and turrets spin to life at the furthest distance they can be seen, and no more will appear once you’ve cleared them out.
+You’ll see tanks and turrets spin to life at the furthest distance they can be seen, while no more will appear once you’ve cleared them out.
 However, air units will spawn forever.
 You can watch helicopters come in from the distance in groups, with later levels adding bombers and attack planes.
 These serve to keep you moving and will absolutely wear you down if you dawdle.
-I counted around 14 aircraft in the sky at once before I succumbed to all the gunfire, and the fact that the game can pack so many into the level without significantly dropping frames is very impressive.
+I counted around 14 aircraft in the sky at once before I succumbed to all the gunfire.
+The fact that the game can pack so many into the level without significantly dropping frames is very impressive.

 The D-Pad controls looking up and down and turning the mech left and right.
 Hold A to raise or lower the throttle with the D-Pad.
 You set the forward velocity and the mech stomps ahead on its own.
 Holding A alone for a second will bring you to a stop.
 You can also reverse, though not quickly.
-B shoots whatever weapon you have equipped, and the number pad instantly selects new ordinance.
-The mech works on a system of hardpoints, and you can pick your loadout between missions out of what’s been unlocked.
+B shoots whatever weapon you have equipped, while the number pad instantly selects new ordinance.
+The mech works on a system of flight-sim hardpoints – you can pick your loadout between missions out of what’s been unlocked.
 Equipping two of an item (like rockets or guns) will just double your ammo.

 Not all levels take place in cities.
 The desert ones extend well past your radar.

-There are three difficulty levels, with the code to a fourth hidden one given to you after beating Hard.
-Normal difficulty is easy enough, and you can take a lot of cannon hits without serious concern.
-Rockets do enough damage to get your attention, and later levels upgrade the standard helos and tanks to start carrying them.
+There are three difficulty levels, with the code to a hidden fourth given after beating Hard.
+Normal difficulty is easy enough and you can take a lot of cannon hits without serious concern.
+Rockets do enough damage to get your attention.
+Later levels upgrade the standard helos and tanks to start carrying them.
 Missions seem designed to be beaten in two or three minutes, but you can stay as long as you want, provided you have buildings to topple for supplies.
 Hard ups the ante a bit, as you’re now taking enough damage that you won’t have much leeway in finding supplies.
 I wouldn’t exactly call Normal or Easy “casual,” but you can loiter longer than you can in Hard, and it feels less like you’re able to complete missions at your own pace.

 This mission has you blow up some bridges real good.

 Enemy mechs are also full-time sons of bitches.
 They’re rare and incredibly powerful, both of which fit the lore, but you will have to face them in five of the levels.
-They are always as well equipped as you are and seem to have many more hit points.
-Any mech will at least sport rockets, and can bring a lot of hurt if charged at directly.
+They are always as well equipped as you are, but seem to have many more hit points.
+Any mech will at least sport rockets that can bring a lot of hurt if charged at directly.
 One of the most effective ways to handle them is up close with the chain cutter, but they have a retaliatory punch that can knock off surprising amounts of health.
 Use forward and reverse to stick and move, or strafe them with a railgun if you have it available.

 This is bad.